 Your employees’ well-being directly affects your company and how well it exists.
 Your employees don’t want lip service from you when you claim that participation in the company challenges is great.
 If they don’t see you actively engaged in your organization’s wellness campaigns, you may as well not have the campaigns in the first place.

-Work with your WellSteps Guide on all of the campaign ideas you can put into place in order to support wellness program participation.
+Work with your WellSteps Guide on ideas you can put into place in order to support wellness program participation.
 Talk about those taking place, what your thoughts are about it, and what you’re doing to participate.
-You can share this directly with your managers, in announcements at the beginning of meetings, and in company emails that are sent to all employees.
+Share information directly with your managers, announcements events in meetings and company emails.

 RELATED: Unique Wellness Campaign Ideas for Building Effective Employee Wellness Campaigns